-The company may submit a preliminary application at any time through June 30, 2023, 12 PM central time.
+Preliminary applications must be submitted by May 1, 2024, 4 PM central time.
 A panel of experts will individually review and score the preliminary application using the criteria listed below.
 The panel reviewers may meet collectively to discuss the final decision regarding the preliminary application and will decide whether to invite the applicant to submit a full application for award consideration.
+In early July 2024, CPRIT will issue invitations to submit full applications to companies with the best-ranking preliminary application scores.
 The review process ends after preliminary review for those applicants not invited to submit a full application.